SirGoodenough/HA_Blueprints/Scripts/play_media_file_script.md

 ## 🥧 Example Usage

 This is a case I use this in my setup.
 Instead of pasting all the media set-up code in an already busy automation, I set that stuff up with this blueprint and just call the script when I want to to play.
-The added bonus is I can call on this script again where appripriate and the sounder is just a script call away.
+The added bonus is I can call on this script again where appropriate and the sounder is just a script call away.

-See YAML code in this [Samples file]()
+See YAML code in this [Sample YAML file / package file](https://github.com/SirGoodenough/HA_Blueprints/blob/master/Samples/play_media_file_script_Sample.yaml)

 ## 🌞 ❄️ Troubleshooting tip